 The /author/admin/ directory is a default folder created by some content management systems (CMS) such as WordPress, Joomla, and Drupal.
 Its primary purpose is to store author and administrator information, including usernames, passwords, and other sensitive data.
 This directory is usually located in the root directory of a website and is accessible via a web browser.
 In some cases, it may also contain configuration files, plugins, and themes.

-In most cases, the /author/admin/ directory is not necessary for a website to function properly.
+The /author/admin/ directory is not necessary for a website to function properly.
 In fact, having this directory on your server can pose a significant security risk, as it provides a clear path for hackers to access sensitive information.
 If you are using a CMS, it is recommended to remove or rename this directory to prevent unauthorized access.
 However, if you are using a custom-built website, you may not need this directory at all.

 Malicious users target the /author/admin/ directory for several reasons.
 Firstly, it provides a clear path to access sensitive information such as usernames and passwords.
 Secondly, it can be used to inject malware, deface websites, or steal sensitive data.
 Thirdly, it can be used to gain administrative access to a website, allowing hackers to modify or delete content at will.